epe105/jboss-workshops/www/jdv/03-module.md

 :information_source: In addition to starting a container of the `ecwpz91/jboss-jdv-6` image, the above command maps `port#` on the host operating system to the new container’s port `8080` (and so on).

-Doing so allows remote clients to connect to the containerized JDV integration solution through port `6832`.
+Doing so allows remote clients to connect to the containerized JDV integration solution through whichever port is specified by a user with sufficient Docker privileges on the host system.

 :information_source: If you encounter the error following error message: